 Professor; Graduate Faculty; Associate Faculty: Centre for Comparative Literature; Affiliate Faculty: Collaborative Program in Book History and Print Culture; Associate Faculty: Department of German, University of Toronto St. George

 Office Hours and/or Leave Status: TBA

 Print and Performance in the 1820s: Improvisation, Speculation, Identity.
 Cambridge: Cambridge UP (2020).
 Co-editor (with Diane Piccitto and Patrick Vincent), Romanticism, Rousseau, Switzerland: New Prospects.
-Basingstoke: Palgrave Macmillan (forthcoming 2015).
+Basingstoke: Palgrave Macmillan, 2015.
+229 pp.

 Co-editor (with Diane Piccitto and Patrick Vincent), Romantic Prospects.
 Special conference issue of European Romantic Review 24.3 (June 2013).
 132 pp.